 Essentially, as telomeres become shorter and shorter, they become too short to divide any further, which makes them either; inactive, causes them to die, or, to shorten even further which is a dangerous process.
 As cells lose telomeres, it results in the body slowing down.
 The shortening process has also been linked to cancer and other diseases.
 Studies have shown that those with shorter telomeres have a greater risk of dying than those with longer ones.

 We also need to consider telomerase – this is an enzyme that lengthens and protects telomeres, however, levels of telomerase are reduced with constant cell division.

 How can we protect telomeres?

-- Reduce stress levels – stress is a known factor for contributing to the shortening of telomeres, thus promoting the ageing process.
-By controlling stress and reducing our stress levels, we can help to lengthen telomeres.
+- Reduce stress levels – stress is a known factor for contributing to the shortening, thus promoting the ageing process.
+By controlling stress and reducing our stress levels, we can help to lengthen them.